 - Kenya’s Gold Rush Begun in Sprints

-You might not know it now by looking at Kenya’s dominance in mid and long-distance but Kenya’s gold rush started in sprints.
+You might not know it now by looking at Kenya’s dominance in mid and long-distance races but the country’s gold rush in athletics begun in sprints.
 And with a Coasterian no less.
 In the image above, the Kenyan is the tall guy in middle.

 At the 1962 Commonwealth Games in Perth, Australia, Kenya had a secret weapon.
 A tall, lithe, and incredibly fast Goan from Mombasa called Seraphino Antao had had simply no competition in the country.
-Neither did he have any in the Empire because he won two gold medals in 100 and 220 yards.
-He clocked 9.5 seconds in the 100 yards and 21.1 seconds in 220 yards.
+Neither did he have any in the Empire because he won two gold medals, in 100 and 220 yards.

 Antao’s gold rush sparked off dominance in longer races though, and has never been repeated.
 The only other time Kenya has had remarkable success in sprints is when the 4*400 team won silver and gold in the 1968 and 1972 Olympics respectively.